 - Category – Add the relevant category of your podcast.

-Next, you will be directed to your dashboard – to manage everything from a single view.
+Next, you will see the dashboard homepage – where you can manage everything from a single view.

 There are two ways to publish your podcast.
 The first and easy one, is to let Anchor.fm do it automatically.
 The second one is to handle and control it yourself.
 All you need to do is get the RSS feed.